 where $\textit{p} = \nu(\textit{z}-\eta)$ ~\cite{Borsa}.
 The obtained critical parameters are \textit{p} = 0.328 $\pm$ 0.013, $T_N = 5.51 \pm 0.08$ K for 1.2 T and \textit{p} = 0.319 $\pm$ 0.031, $T_N = 2.57 \pm 0.07$ K for 2 T. Such a small value of \textit{p} is typical for XY-triangular and honeycomb lattices~\cite{Kurbakov, Itoh} and can be estimated as close to the calculated \textit{p} = 0.32 obtained assuming $\nu \approx$ 0.5~\cite{Plumer} and \textit{z} = 0.64~\cite{Zhang}.
 It confirms the results of paragraph ~\ref{cp}: in-plane 2D spin correlations at $B >$ 1 T play a key role in the magnetism of \NaCoSbO~including onset of a three-dimensional AFM order.

 With a further increase of the field, a less pronounced but clearly observed maximum appears on the temperature dependence of the relaxation rate.
-Its position shifts to the higher T with the field and corresponds to the region where the static susceptibility taken in the same fields changes weakly with temperature.
-This allows attributing this maximum $T_{sat}$ to the establishment of a static quasi-ferromagnetic phase induced by the external field.
+Its position shifts to the higher $T$ with the field and corresponds to the plateau-like behavior of temperature dependence of static susceptibility taken in the same fields.
+While the electron spin fluctuations slow down with temperature, the nuclear spin-lattice relaxation depends on correlation time as ~\cite{Slichter}

+where $\tau_c$ is the correlation time and $\omega_0$ is the Larmor frequency.
+Below the maximum of this dependence, $\tau_c > 1/\omega_0$.
+This allows attributing this maximum $T_{sat}$ to the establishment of a quasi-static saturated phase induced by the external field.